 Encrypting backups is a controversial subject.
-For some people, it's the only way to make sure their data is secure and no one else can get to it.
+For some people, it's the only way to make sure their data is secure so that no one else can get to it.
 For others, it defeats the very purpose of backup, allowing any error or defect to render the data unrecoverable.

-If saving your photos is more important to you then securing your financial data, skip encryption.
+If saving your photos is more important to you than securing your financial data, then skip encryption.
 If you have more valuable information on your desk than on your backups, skip encryption.
-If you worry that someone else will get access to your backups and your data then, by all means, encrypt away.
+If you worry that someone else will get access to your backups and your data, then, by all means, encrypt away.
 Here's how.

 How to encrypt a Time Machine backup

 Time Machine is Apple's built-in, set-it-and-mostly-forget-it backup system for the Mac.
 Turn it on, and it'll make a backup of your Mac and then keep it incrementally up to date over the hours, days, and weeks that follow.
 While it's not encrypted by default, you can enable encryption when you set it up.

 If you're using a clone backup like SuperDuper or Carbon Copy instead of Time Machine, you can also encrypt the drive.
 It's a two-step process to set up but, once you've got it up and running, it's just as easy to maintain as any other cloning system.

 - Re-install macOS to create a recovery volume on that drive.